mrinmoyeedeka/EDA-Playstore-App-Analysis/README.md

     4. Sentiment_Polarity - a numerical score indicating the sentiment polarity (ranging from -1 to 1)
     5. Sentiment_Subjectivity - a numerical score indicating the sentiment subjectivity (ranging from 0 to 1)

+# Problem Statements

+1. What is the percentage of free and paid Apps in the Play Store?
+2. Finding total number of Free vs Paid Apps Depending on the category and the number of Installs?
+3. Finding Average Rating of each App category.
+4. Obtaining Average Rating for each genre .
+5. Calculating the distribution of app types based on the number of installs and the content rating.
+6. How sentiment polarity varies with Free and paid Apps?
+7. Different percentages of sentiment analysis on top 3 Reviewed App Categories?
+8. Analysis of sentiment for each app category.

 # Requirements

 To run this project, you will need to have the following packages installed: